rentvent/core-apis/README.md

 To Deploy on AWS

-sls deploy —> “fOR all project “ sls deployfunction -f FuncName.  —> “ Deploy just one function “
+sls deploy —> “deploy all lambda functions “ sls deployfunction -f FuncName.  —> “ Deploy just one function “

 To Delete Stack